ab3250/sudoku/readme.txt

-Two versions of python sudoku solver ported to guile scheme, works in racket rsr7.
+Two versions of python sudoku solver ported to guile scheme.

 Version three is version one without call/cc.
 It is not yet working.